Rodrigo Mudrovitsch

-Rodrigo Mudrovitsch is a Brazilian jurist and lawyer who graduated from the University of Brasília.
-He is a founding partner of the law firm Mudrovitsch Advogados and in 2021 que was elected as a judge of the Inter-American Court of Human Rights for the term from 2022 to 2027.
+Rodrigo Mudrovitsch is a Brazilian jurist, professor, and magistrate.
+Elected one of the seven judges of the Inter-American Court of Human Rights, he serves as Vice President during the 2024–2025 biennium.
+He was chosen by his peers in November 2025 to serve as President of the Court during the 2026–2027 biennium.

-In 2023, he was elected Vice President of the Inter-American Court of Human Rights for a two-year term, from January 2024 to December 2025.
+He graduated from the University of Brasília (UnB) and has an academic career focused on constitutional law and public law, with participation in research activities, teaching, and scholarly production in these areas.
+He also worked as a collaborator in legislative processes and technical debates in the National Congress, contributing to commissions, public hearings, and regulatory projects.

 Career

 Education

 Rodrigo Mudrovitsch earned his Law degree from the University of Brasília, where he also completed a Master's degree in Constitutional Law.
 He later obtained a Ph.D. in Constitutional Law from the Department of Public Law at the University of São Paulo (USP).

 Collaboration with the Legislative Branch

 He served as Secretary-General of the Committee of Jurists created by the then President of the Chamber of Deputies, responsible for systematizing constitutional procedural norms.
 He was also a member of the Committee of Jurists established by the Chamber of Deputies to draft a preliminary bill for the reform of the Administrative Improbity Law.

 Mudrovitsch was appointed to join the committee of jurists tasked with reviewing and updating the Brazilian Civil Code.
 Created by the Federal Senate in September 2023, the committee is chaired by Minister Luis Felipe Salomão of the Superior Court of Justice and is composed of 34 members.
 The committee's work is divided into subject areas, each assigned to different jurists.
 Rodrigo Mudrovitsch was appointed as the rapporteur for the General Part of the new Civil Code.